ibm-cloud-docs/power-iaas/getting-started-PER.md

-If you are migrating the last workspace in the data center to PER, you must delete any Cloud Connections that are not attached to any networks.
+Before you migrate the last workspace in the data center to PER, you must delete any Cloud Connections that are not attached to any networks.
 {: note}